Alberta Highway 16: Edmonton

 Highway 16 passes through Edmonton as a major expressway called Yellowhead Trail, maintained by the City of Edmonton.
-Most sections of Yellowhead Trail are free-flowing, while a few intersections still exist from 149 Street to 66 Street.
+Most sections of Yellowhead Trail are free-flowing, while a few intersections still exist from 127 Street to 66 Street as of 2024.
 The city closed access to Yellowhead Trail from 89 Street in 2019, marking the first milestone of the Freeway Conversion Program.

 Edmonton to Lloydminster

 Highway 16 exits Edmonton and enters Strathcona County just west of its eastern intersection with Anthony Henday Drive (Highway 216).
 The highway travels east and serves as the division between Edmonton and the Urban Service Area of Sherwood Park.
 The highway continues east past the Hamlet of Ardrossan, through Elk Island National Park, and past the Ukrainian Cultural Heritage Village.
 The highway then passes through the rural municipalities of Lamont County, County of Minburn, and the County of Vermilion River.
 The highway continues in a general southeast direction by Town of Mundare and the Town of Vegreville, where Highway 16A passes directly through the Vegreville.
 The highway continues by Hamlet of Lavoy, Hamlet of Ranfurly, Village of Innisfree, Hamlet of Minburn, Village of Mannville, Town of Vermilion, Village of Kitscoty, and Hamlet of Blackfoot.
 The highway is maintained by Alberta Transportation, with the exception of the segment through Elk Island National Park which is maintained by the Government of Canada.
 Highway 16 passes through the City of Lloydminster along Ray Nelson Drive (44 Street) and is maintained by the City of Lloydminster.
-The highway is an arterial street and crosses into Saskatchewan at its intersection with Highway 17 (50 Avenue) where it becomes Saskatchewan Highway 16.
+Highway 16 is an arterial street; eventually, the highway crosses into Saskatchewan at its intersection with Highway 17 (50 Avenue), where it becomes Saskatchewan Highway 16.